Valeriucoding/CatMed/docs/CatMed/Tasks.md

 	 - [ ] delete confirmation modal with alert
 	 - [ ] add modal
 	 - [ ] detail list with url search params that should integrate with filters
+* medicine form
+	 - [ ] related model is added twice to the dropdown--prevent that

 ##### Later
 * add the other models